 A. CEC Proposal for Real Time Pricing

 The CEC believes that it is imperative to begin the process of initiating RTP for end-users in California.
-As described in the previous section, RTP has several advantages over pre-specified TOU rates that allow it to be a far more effective tool for disciplining generator market behavior to lower market prices, and it has the potential to lower costs on end-users compared to straight pre-specified TOU rates.
+As described in the previous section, RTP has several advantages over pre-specified TOU rates that allow it to be a far more effective tool for disciplining generator market behavior to lower market prices, and it has the potential to lower costs for end-users compared to straight pre-specified TOU rates.

 The CEC notes that several prominent economists have called for market-based rate designs as a cure for some of the California market problems , and that other parties in this proceeding have also suggested establishing real time pricing as a goal.
 Some broad-based consumer groups have also endorsed RTP.